jehboyes/finance_manager/README.md

 ### Key objects ###

 The **Set** object is unique by cost centre, type (budget, forecast etc.), and academic year.
 For example, There would be 1 *budget* set for cost centre *x* in academic year *y*.
-Changes to set's input information (via the interface) overrides the previous versions: in this sense, that set is analogous to a file.
-Note however that the actual finances are intentionally disconnected from this process: finances are instead created as snapshots of sets at a given point in time.
+Changes to a set's input information (via the interface) override previous data: in this sense, that set is analogous to a file.
+Note however that the actual finances are intentionally disconnected from this process: finances are instead created as snapshots of sets at a given point in time, and each snapshot is retained as an audit history.

 ## Interface Access ##

-Users can be given permissions to access **cost centres**.
+WIthin the Power App, users can be given permissions to access **cost centres**.
 Access to a cost centre allows the user to see all finances and details of that cost centre's **sets**.